fbpx Top

 Coin Laundry

-If you have a coin laundry facility near by, this is a great way to practice laundry skills!
+If you have a coin laundry facility nearby, this is a great way to practice laundry skills!
 Students can practice their money skills, washing and folding clothes.
 My classroom goes to the laundry mat each week.
-We usually collect laundry from other classrooms, the nurses office, cleaning towels…etc. Since there is some down time between waiting for a laundry cycle to be finished, students will bring a binder with worksheets or activities to complete.
+We usually collect laundry from other classrooms, the nurse’s office, cleaning towels…etc. Since there is some downtime between waiting for a laundry cycle to be finished, students will bring a binder with worksheets or activities to complete.

 Restaurant/Fast Food

 It might get a bit expensive if you take your whole class to a restaurant.
 If you’re able to, great!
 Students can practice table manners, ordering from a menu, and paying for the bill.
 A cheaper option is to go to fast food restaurants that offer cheaper menus.
 Students can practice similar skills.
 If going out to eat is still too expensive for your class, do not worry, you can still practice CBI.
 Have students pick up a restaurant menu and bring it back to class.
-Read more about the activities you can do with restaurant menus in the classroom.

 Dollar Store

 I love dollar stores!
 (99 Cent Only Store, The Dollar Tree…etc).
 There are so many classroom supplies that we purchase from dollar stores.
 It’s an affordable way to practice shopping skills with your classroom on a more consistent basis.
-My classroom will shop for cooking tools & supplies, reinforcers, secret santa gifts, craft supplies, and more.
+My classroom will shop for cooking tools & supplies, reinforcers, Secret Santa gifts, craft supplies, and more.

 Here’s a fun opportunity to go to the dollar store before winter break!
-Read DOLLAR STORE SECRET SANTA GIFT EXCHANGE to find out the benefits of having an exchange, and grab the FREEBIE form for your visual learners!

 Post Office